 Case Notifications & Reporting

 Help us continue to assess the impact of the virus and protect the Reed community.
-If you are being tested or if you tested positive for COVID-19, we ask you to report this information to the college.
+If you test positive for COVID-19, we ask you to report this information to the college.

 - Students: notify the Health & Counseling Center (HCC).